‘Brexit Is an Acid Test for the World Economy’

 “In many respects, Brexit is the first test of a new global order and could prove the acid test of whether a way can be found to broaden the benefits of openness while enhancing democratic accountability… Brexit could affect both the short- and long-term global outlooks,” Carney said in a statement (Bloomberg).

-He hopes that all parties involved in the matter come to a mutually satisfactory solution so as to minimize any negative effects of Brexit.
+He hopes that all parties involved in the matter come to a mutually satisfactory solution to minimize any negative effects of Brexit.
 On the downside, Carney warned that countries might turn inward, damaging the growth prospects of the world economy.
 Such a possibility is said to have already started impairing investment, job, and economic growth.
 In early February, officials from the Bank of England stated that Brexit uncertainty was bringing investment to a halt in the UK.

 Meanwhile, British Prime Minister Theresa May has quashed rumors that Brexit might be heading toward a long delay.
 She confirmed that Brexit will take place as per the previously decided March 29 deadline this year.
 However, it is still unclear whether it would be a no-deal Brexit or not.